febos/SQUARNA/src/SQUARNA/README.md

     to the sequence length, including the separator positions whose values will be ignored), or as an encoded line of sequence length, see the description of reactformat (rf) parameter below (the mix of the encoded values is allowed), or be an empty line.
+Values of -10 and lower (in the list of float values) and "?" characters (in the encoded line) will be treated as missing values.
+Other float values will be clipped to the 0.0-1.0 range by min(max(x,0),1).
+    All missing values will be converted to the neutral reactivity values.

     Restraints line should be either a sequence length line or an empty line.
 All pairs of brackets ((),[],{},<>) and pairs of latin letters